-Six types of bankruptcy were developed in USA since 1978, but the most common ones are really under Chapters 7, 11, 12, and 13.
-Chapter 7 is also known as debt settlement or “straight bankruptcy”, whereas Chapter 11 is a reorganization of bankruptcy, chapter 13 is a strategy payment plan called “wage earner”, and Chapter 12 meets the same requirements as Chapter 13 but is aimed only at those debtors who are engaged in agriculture and fishing.
-You can find more details about Chapter 13 in the section of bankruptcy.
+Six types of bankruptcy were developed in the United States since 1978, but the most commonly used ones are really under Chapters 7, 11, 12, and 13.
+Chapter 7 is also known as debt settlement or “straight bankruptcy”, whereas Chapter 11 is a reorganization of bankruptcy, Chapter 13 is a strategy payment plan called “wage earner”, and Chapter 12 meets the same requirements as Chapter 13 but is aimed only at those debtors who are engaged in agriculture and fishing.
+You can find more details about Chapter 13 in the bankruptcy section of this site.

-People usually think that bankruptcy is exhausting and can destroy the credit, but the truth is very different.
-If you feel suffocated with so much debt, you should consider filing for bankruptcy, we can help you decide of Chapter 7 Bankruptcy is right for you.
+People usually think that bankruptcy is exhausting and can destroy a person’s credit, but that is very far from the truth.
+If you feel as if you are drowning in debt, you should consider filing for bankruptcy, we can help you decide of Chapter 7 Bankruptcy is right for you.
 Chapter 7 bankruptcies allow debtors to keep their properties, get rid of all debts, and even achieve their desired credit score.
-(See more information about credit on our website and the procedure to obtain the credit after bankruptcy).
+(See more information about credit on the Gallardo Law Firm website and the procedures on obtaining credit after bankruptcy).

 History of Bankruptcy Law

-The first changes to the bankruptcy law was established in 1898 took place in 1978.
+The first changes to the bankruptcy act of 1989 took hold with the Bankruptcy Reform Act of 1978.
 Some administrative guidelines were modified.
-One of the most common bankruptcies across the nation was Chapter7.
+One of the most common bankruptcies across the nation was Chapter 7.
 Some chapters were combined.
 For example, Chapter 10 and 11 became 11.
 This act was the first in the nation that did not come about due to an economic crisis.

-In 2005, the BAPCPA or “Bankruptcy Abuse Prevention and Consumer Protection Act” emerged.
-With this law now borrowers had to prove how they were unable to cover their debts, making it more difficult for a debtor to file for Chapter 7.
+In 2005, the BAPCPA, or the “Bankruptcy Abuse Prevention and Consumer Protection Act”, emerged.
+With this law, borrowers would now have to prove how they were unable to cover their debts, making it more difficult for a debtor to file for Chapter 7.
 They also had to attend classes about economy and credit.
 Chapter 7 bankruptcy appears under the federal law, Title 11 of the U.S. congress.
 Bankruptcy is a legal right under the Constitution of the United States.
 These processes are led by judges who specialize in this particular area.

-Chapter 7 bankruptcy, also called “Liquidation or Discharged”, is a legal process under U.S. federal law that was established for companies and individuals with properties.
-Its main goal is the elimination of all debts that were acquired in a period of time.
-Obtaining a chapter 7 bankruptcy discharge means that people can continue with their lives without worrying about financial debts since they will be canceled in the bankruptcy process.
+Chapter 7 bankruptcy, also called “Liquidation” or “Discharged” bankruptcy, is a legal process under U.S. federal law that was established for companies and individuals with properties.
+Its main goal is the elimination of all debts that were acquired in a specific period of time.
+Obtaining a chapter 7 bankruptcy discharge means that people can continue on with their lives without worrying about financial debts, since they will be canceled through the bankruptcy process.

 Chapter 7 bankruptcy can only be filed by individuals and by some types of business debtors.
 Bankruptcy attorneys can determine if you meet the following requirements: